 Volcanic Veins - Caving in Lava Tube Leiðarendi - EI60

-Available throughout the year, this speleology tour takes you to unique locations in Iceland’s most spectacular lava tube caves and craters.
+Available all year long, this speleology tour takes you to unique locations in Iceland’s most spectacular lava tube caves and craters.
 These beautiful, natural phenomena were created when the surface lava solidified but magma continued to flow in tunnels.

 9 500 ISK per adult